About

 Technical Development & Content Management

-I personally coded the website infrastructure using HTML, CSS/SCSS, JavaScript, PHP, and ExpressionEngine CMS while simultaneously managing all technical aspects including hosting, security, and performance optimisation.
-The database architecture I created linked stitches to techniques, historical examples, and collection items, establishing a comprehensive information structure for the material.
+I coded the website infrastructure using HTML, CSS/SCSS, JavaScript, PHP, and ExpressionEngine CMS alongside managing the technical aspects including hosting, security, and performance optimisation.
+I linked stitches to techniques, historical examples, and collection items, establishing a comprehensive information structure for the material.

-Working with a multidisciplinary core team, I developed streamlined content workflows that enabled extensive content addition within available resources.
+I developed streamlined content workflows that enabled the core team to easily upload extensive content within available resources.
 The system was designed to support quarterly content releases and ongoing user experience improvements while maintaining the platform's scholarly integrity.

 Impact & Legacy

-The RSN Stitch Bank became the organisation's flagship digital product, significantly expanding its global reach and influence.
-Serving over 3,000 users daily, it acts as the primary point of contact for new audiences discovering the RSN's work.
-The platform established the RSN as the authoritative digital voice in hand embroidery education, transforming how the centuries-old institution connects with contemporary makers and scholars worldwide.
+The RSN Stitch Bank became the organisation’s flagship digital product, significantly expanding its global reach and influence.
+The website now serves over 3,000 users daily and acts as the primary point of contact for new audiences discovering the RSN’s work, transforming how the institution connects with learners, contemporary makers and scholars world- wide.